Tripperist/MapsListConverter/src/Tripperist.MapsListConverter/README.md

 GMapListToKml --inputList "https://maps.app.goo.gl/Dr5BWZN1Z1RL2fu3A" --verbose
 ```

 The command above will create a file named `2023.03.21.MSYDelta.kml` (based on the list name) in the current directory unless `--outputFile` is specified.
+If `--csv` is provided, a CSV file with the same base name will also be created.

 ## Notes